private-attribution/i-d/draft-thomson-ppm-prss.md

 A number of protocols benefit from having some means by which protocol entities agree on a random value.
-This is particularly useful in multi-party computation (MPC), such as TBD, where some settings rely on being able to generate large amounts of shared randomness.
+This is particularly useful in multi-party computation (MPC), such as the three-party, honest majority setting, where many protocols rely on being able to generate large amounts of shared randomness.

 Pseudorandom secret sharing (PRSS) {{?CDI05=DOI.10.1007/978-3-540-30576-7_19}}
 is a means of non-interactively establishing multiple shared values from a single shared secret.
-This document describes concrete PRSS protocol that can efficiently produce large quantities of shared randomness.
+This document describes a concrete PRSS protocol that can efficiently produce large quantities of shared randomness.

 This protocol is parameterized and offers algorithm agility.
 This protocol